akhealth/EIS-Modernization/technical-prototyping.md

 - Familiarity with C# & .NET Core
 - Front-end development
 - Experience with Azure
-- Familiarity with Git, VSTS and an understanding of CI/CD
+- Familiarity with Git, Azure DevOps and an understanding of CI/CD
 - Ability to identify risks
 - On-prem service/data expert
 - An experimental mindset - The team needs to be committed to trying things out, experimenting, and learning from both successes or failures